 Jonjo is widely remembered for riding Dawn Run, the only horse to win the Champion Hurdle and the Cheltenham Gold Cup.
 He also had a wonderful partnership with Sea Pigeon, on whom he won the Champion Hurdle in 1980.

-Jonjo began his career as a trainer in 1986, the same year he was also diagnosed with cancer.
+His career as a trainer began in 1986, the same year he was also diagnosed with cancer.
 With trademark determination, he battled and overcame Non-Hodgkin’s Lymphoma.
 Based at Penrith for 15 years, he moved to Jackdaws Castle, near Cheltenham, in 2001.

 He remains the only person to register a seasonal tally of 100 winners as both a jockey and trainer.
 Additionally, he is the only person to ride and train a winner on the Flat, and over fences and hurdles at Ascot.

-We regularly exceed £1m in total prize money for a season with 2013-14 proving to be our most successful to date with over £1.5m in prize money.
-For the fifth time in 12 years, Jonjo trained three winners at the Festival - Holywell, Taquin Du Seuil and More Of That in the Ladbrokes World Hurdle.
-His record number of winners included Johns Spirit in the Paddy Power Gold Cup and Shutthefrontdoor in the Irish Grand National and Taquin Du Seuil in the Betvictor Gold Cup.
+We regularly exceed £1m in total prize money for a season with 2013-14 proving to be our most successful to date with over £1.5m.
+That season included the fifth time in 12 years that Jonjo trained three winners at the Festival - Holywell, Taquin Du Seuil and More Of That in the Ladbrokes World Hurdle.
+His record number of winners has included Johns Spirit in the Paddy Power Gold Cup, Shutthefrontdoor in the Irish Grand National and Taquin Du Seuil in the Betvictor Gold Cup.

 For several years, AP McCoy was retained by Jackdaws' owner JP McManus and he was closely associated with Jonjo's success.
-Barry Geraghty has also riddden several including Eastlake at the 2016 Aintree Grand National meeting.
+Barry Geraghty has also ridden several including Eastlake at the 2016 Aintree Grand National meeting.
 Our stable jockey is currently Aidan Coleman.
 Another name on the Honours Board is the much-missed JT McNamara who's wins for Jonjo included the National Hunt Chase on Rith Dubh.

-Jonjo has a top-quality team of jockeys at his disposal and he aslo takes great pride in bringing on the careers of young riders who, for the 2016-17 season, will include his son Jonj Jr.
+Jonjo has a top-quality team of jockeys at his disposal and he also takes great pride in bringing on the careers of young riders who, from the 2016-17 season, has included his son Jonjo Jr.